wsdfhjxc/virtual-desktop-bar/README.md

 * [Patched faho's KWin tiling script](https://github.com/wsdfhjxc/kwin-tiling/tree/virtual-desktop-bar)

-And that's it for now...
+And that's it for now.
+It's a very niche applet, so that should be understandable.

 To get them working, you also have to tick a checkbox in the Advanced section of the configuration dialog.